serenaHoney/serenaHoney/README.md

 > BSc in Natural Sciences: Computer Science and Mathematics

-I want to use maths and computer science, especially AI, in biosecurity.
+I'm interested in the use of AI in biosecurity.

 [![GitHub Game of Life](https://github4life.herokuapp.com/ethomson.gif?z=6)](https://github4life.herokuapp.com/ethomson)